iapra/height-data-preparation/README.md

 * main.py
 Gathers all the main functions with True/False parameters to update.
-* DOP_grid.py
-Generates a DOP dataset from WMS request.
-The photos are building centered.
-Buildings' centres are extracted from Open Street Map.
 * relative_height_main.py
 Computes the difference between a LiDAR point cloud and its corresponding LOD model.
 New LAS files are generated with relative Z values.